How the New Legislation on Personal Data Is Changing the Game for Business Leaders

 • Accountability: The data controller is responsible for being able to demonstrate GDPR compliance with all of these principles.

 Europe’s move inspired other jurisdictions to follow suit.
-Although the United States does not have a standardized federal privacy policy in place, such states as California, Virginia and Colorado recently passed their own data privacy legislation to expand resident rights and protection.
+Although the United States does not have a standardized federal privacy policy in place, some states recently passed their own data privacy legislation to expand resident rights and protection.
+This includes California, Virginia, and Colorado.

-The impetus for data privacy and protection has even reached China, which recently approved a Personal Information Protection Law (PIPL) that includes stringent control of cross-border data transfers.
+The impetus for data privacy and protection has even reached China.
+The country recently approved a Personal Information Protection Law (PIPL) that includes stringent control of cross-border data transfers.

 These new legal frameworks are not to be taken lightly, as evidenced by the fines of hundreds of millions that were charged to such companies as Amazon or Facebook over their personal data processing and storage practices.